-Causality and the Notion of Ceteris Paribus • Important to be able to apply economic theory to real world data.

-• Theory may be ambiguous as to the effect of some policy change, and in any case theory rarely tells us how large the effect might be.

-• Forecasting economic variables (inflation, interest rates, housing starts, and so on) is important, too.
+- Important to be able to apply economic theory to real world data. - Theory may be ambiguous as to the effect of some policy change, and in any case theory rarely tells us how large the effect might be. - Forecasting economic variables (inflation, interest rates, housing starts, and so on) is important, too.